 (M) 07843 218 088

-EDF is helping Britain achieve Net Zero by leading the transition to a cleaner, low emission electric future and tackling climate change.
-It is the UK’s largest producer of low-carbon electricity, meeting around one-fifth of the country’s demand and supplying millions of customers with electricity and gas.
+EDF is helping Britain achieve Net Zero by leading the transition to a cleaner, low emission, electric future and tackling climate change.
+It is the UK’s largest producer of low-carbon electricity(1) and supplies millions of customers with electricity and gas.

-It generates low carbon electricity from six nuclear power stations and more than thirty onshore wind farms and two offshore wind farms, and operates one coal power station, EV charge-points, and combined heat and power plants.
+It generates low carbon electricity from five nuclear power stations and more than thirty onshore wind farms and two offshore wind farms*.

-EDF is leading the UK's nuclear renaissance with the construction of a new nuclear power station at Hinkley Point C, and is leading the development of plans for a replica at Sizewell C in Suffolk.
+EDF is leading the UK's nuclear renaissance with the construction of a new nuclear power station at Hinkley Point C, and there are advanced plans for a replica at Sizewell C in Suffolk.
 Hinkley Point C and Sizewell C will provide low carbon electricity to meet 14% of UK demand and power around 12 million homes.

 EDF is helping its customers, both in business and at home, take their first steps to sustainably powering their lives.
-Whether it is buying an electric car, generating and storing electricity or selling energy back to the grid.
+Whether it is buying an electric car, generating and storing electricity, selling energy back to the grid or installing a heat pump.
 EDF is one of the largest suppliers to British business and a leading supplier of innovative energy solutions that are helping businesses become more energy independent.
 In addition, the company’s energy services business, Imtech, is one of the largest technical service providers in the UK and Ireland.

 EDF is part of EDF Group, the world’s biggest electricity generator.
-In the UK, the company employs around 13,000 people at locations across England and Scotland.
+In the UK, the company employs around 11,000 people at locations across England, Scotland, Wales and Ireland.